Pan-fried lemon sole meuniere cooked on the bone and finished with a butter, lemon, caper and parsley sauce, classic simplicity at its best.

 Classic Sole Meuniere Cooked on the Bone

-I have dishes as diverse as whole baked mackerel with potatoes and Jamaican influenced Escovitch fish to pan-fried skate wings and Thai Choo Chee curry that all feature fish cooked on the bone.
+I have dishes as diverse as whole baked mackerel with potatoes and Jamaican-influenced Escovitch fish to pan-fried skate wings and roast turbot, all of which feature fish cooked on the bone.

 This French pan-fried lemon sole meuniere takes that approach too.
 Cooking fish on the bone is a wonderful way of making sure that the fish stays moist and holds together.